ravs90/SpringBoot/RestBoot/README.md

-- To build and create jar, run ./gradlew , it will automatically download gradle and download ddependencies, and build jar and war
+- To build and create jar, run ./gradlew , it will automatically download gradle and download dependencies, and build jar & war
 - To run the jar